This article is for IT administrators. Users should visit the Cloud Print Help Center.

 - The Windows driver currently doesn't support multi-login.
 To access the printer from a different user account, users need to sign out and sign back in using a different account.

 - Each user needs to install the driver separately.
 Users can't share a virtual printer with other Windows users as they would a physical printer.

 - After a user chooses to print, they must configure the print options in the Cloud Print dialog, even if the settings appear to be enabled by default.

-As a G Suite administrator, you can use your Google Admin console to enable and disable printing services for all users or specific organizational units.
-By default, Cloud Print is set to ON.
-Turning Cloud Print OFF will preserve the organizational unit’s printers and printing history.
+You can use your Google Admin console to enable and disable printing services for all users or specific organizational units.
+By default, Cloud Print is On.
+Turning Cloud Print Off will preserve the organizational unit’s printers and printing history.
 To turn the service on or off for select groups of users, put their accounts in an organizational unit and follow the steps below.